 Stick to the Middle

 The most universally flattering waistline?
 Mid-rise.
-(Low-rise jeans can create muffin top by putting pressure against your tummy; High-waisted pairs make your midsection seem broader thanks to all that fabric.)
+Low-rise jeans can put pressure against your tummy, while high-waist pairs can make your midsection seem broader thanks to all that fabric.

 Cut the Crop